Sicos1977/ChromiumHtmlToPdf/README.md

 In Visual Studio's Package Manager Console, simply enter the following command:

-    AT THE MOMENT THERE IS NOT PACKAGE YET
+    AT THE MOMENT THERE IS NO PACKAGE YET

 ### Converting a file or url from code